-The trip itinerary should specify who is going to meet the interviewee at the airport and should provide at least two phone numbers to call in case there are disruptions during travel (See Appendices H and I for a sample visit itineraries).
+The trip itinerary should specify who is going to meet the interviewee at the airport and should provide at least two phone numbers to call in case there are disruptions during travel (See Appendices G and H for a sample visit itineraries).

-Mandatory elements of a tenure-track candidate's on-campus itinerary include separate meetings with the president (30 minutes), the provost (45 minutes), the Vice President for Diversity, Equity, and Inclusion (45 minutes), division chair (30-45 minutes), a benefits overview with human resources (20 minutes) and outside search committee member (time to be determined).
-For interdisciplinary tenure-track positions, candidates should meet with a Faculty Welfare Committee member determined in conversation with the provost.
-When choosing dates for candidate visits, search committee chairs should first consult the president's and provost's calendars (or the associate's dean's calendar) for availability.
+Mandatory elements of a tenure-track candidate's on-campus itinerary include separate meetings with the president (30 minutes), the provost (45 minutes), the Vice President for Diversity, Equity, and Inclusion (45 minutes), division dean (30-45 minutes), a benefits overview with human resources (20 minutes) and outside search committee member (time to be determined).
+When choosing dates for candidate visits, search committee chairs should first consult the president's and provost's calendars (or the division dean's calendar) for availability.
 If the president's on-campus schedule cannot be accommodated, a phone interview can be scheduled in place of an in-person meeting.

-Visiting or fellow positions do not require a meeting with the president, provost, or division chair; instead, those candidates should meet with the associate dean (30-45 minutes), a benefits overview with human resources (20 minutes), and the Vice President for Diversity, Equity, and Inclusion (45 minutes, only if she is available to meet with both finalists).
+Visiting or fellow positions do not require a meeting with the president or provost; instead, those candidates should meet with the division dean (30-45 minutes), a benefits overview with human resources (20 minutes), and the Vice President for Diversity, Equity, and Inclusion (45 minutes, only if she is available to meet with both finalists).